-The discount rate used to calculate the total pension liability was 7%.
+The discount rate used to calculate the total pension liability was 6.8 percent and 7.0 percent as of March 31, 2021 and 2020, respectively.
 The projection of cash flows used to determine the discount rate assumes that contributions from plan members will be made at the current contribution rates and that contributions from employers will be made at statutorily required rates, actuarially determined.
 Based upon the assumptions, the System's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.